-A review of basic arithmetic concepts and a study of algebraic expressions including exponents, radicals, and rational expressions; algebraic processes including factoring; solving equations and inequalities in one variable, including linear and quadratic; and graphs of linear and quadratic equations and linear inequalities in two variables.
-Does not satisfy the general education requirement in mathematics.
-Admission only via Augsburg Mathematics Placement Exam.
-(Prereq.: Placement Group II, P/N grading only, Fall)
+A self-paced course for students needing a review of basic algebraic skills and concepts.
+Topics include operations with polynomials and rational expressions; exponents and radicals; solving linear and quadratic equations and inequalities; and graphing of linear and quadratic functions.
+Counts as one course in semester's load but does not give credit toward graduation.
+Admission only by Augsburg Mathematics Placement Exam.
+(Prereq.: Placement Group II.
+P/N grading only)